 If you did this, you’d pay no tax on the first 25% of this money, but the remainder would be taxed at your income tax rate.

-Accessing your pension to help with your cash flow can seem a tempting option, but it’s vital to think about the consequences this might have on your future retirement income.
+Accessing your pension to help with your cash flow might seem a tempting option, but it’s vital to think about the consequences this might have on your future retirement income.
 If you’re considering taking money out of your pension, always seek professional advice or guidance first.

 If you’re 50 or over and have a defined contribution pension, you can get free guidance over the phone on the options available to you from the Government’s Pension Wise service.
 However, if you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
-You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to Find the Right Financial Advisor for You or How to Get Advice on Your Pension.

-If you’re considering getting professional financial advice, Aviva is offering Rest Less members a free initial consultation with an expert to chat about your financial situation and goals.
-There’s no obligation, but if they feel you’d benefit from paid financial advice, they’ll go over how that works and the charges involved.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

 Who’s eligible?

 If you have a defined contribution pension, you can usually take a 25% tax-free lump sum or more from your pension once you reach the age of 55.
 However, different pension schemes can have different rules, so you’ll need to check with your provider to see at what age you can start taking retirement benefits.
+Find out more in our article When can I retire?

 Advantages

 Taking cash out of your pension might help with your cashflow and the first 25% can be taken tax-free.
 However, don’t rush into taking money out of your retirement savings if you have any other sources of cash available, as the more you take out now, the less you’ll have to live on later.
+Learn more in our guide Should I take a tax-free lump sum from my pension?

 Disadvantages